 - These additional funds represent the working capital requirements you should expect to need for the first three to six months of operations, including your payroll costs.

 - Franchisees may not need the entire amount of working capital; however, those franchisees who intend to operate their franchise in the states of Arizona, California, Florida, Maryland, Michigan, Nevada, New Mexico, New York, Oregon, Utah, Virginia, or Washington should expect it to take a longer period of time to get their business fully operational due to licensing requirements, and, therefore, should budget for six to twelve months of start-up expenses.

-- Although CertaPro does not list living expenses necessary to support your lifestyle on the initial investment chart, you will need to have adequate funds available to you to support your standard of living for up to twelve months after you begin operation of your business, which are separate from the funds necessary for your initial franchise investment requirements and are not included in this Item 7.
+- Although CertaPro does not list living expenses necessary to support your lifestyle on the initial investment chart, you will need to have adequate funds available to you to support your standard of living for up to 15 months after you begin operation of your business, which are separate from the funds necessary for your initial franchise investment requirements and are not included in this Item 7.

 13. Total: $133,250 to $169,500

 - CertaPro cannot guarantee that you will not have additional expenses starting your business.
 It based these figures on information gathered from its franchisees.